Tusiata Avia: Honours, awards and residencies

 In 2005, Avia was awarded the Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawai‘i and was the artist-in-residence at the Macmillan Brown Centre for Pacific Studies at the University of Canterbury.
 In 2006, she won the Emerging Pacific Artist award at the Creative New Zealand Arts Pasifika Awards. and was shortlisted for the Prize in Modern Letters in 2006.

 Avia was the 2010 Ursula Bethell writer in residence at the University of Canterbury.
 In 2013, she received the Janet Frame Literary Trust Award.
 In 2017, her poetry collection, Fale Aitu – Spirit House, was shortlisted for the Poetry Award at the Ockham New Zealand Book Awards.
 It was described by the judges as an "urgent, politicised collection, which finds eloquent ways to dramatise and speak out against horrors, injustices and abuses, both domestic and public".

 In the 2020 Queen's Birthday Honours, Avia was appointed a Member of the New Zealand Order of Merit, for services to poetry and the arts.
 She was also made an Arts Foundation Laureate, receiving a 25,000 award and recognition as one of New Zealand's most outstanding artists.
 The Arts Foundation described her poetry as "revolutionary" and said it "redefines the face of Pacific and New Zealand literature".

 In 2021, The Savage Coloniser Book won the Poetry Award at the Ockham New Zealand Book Awards.
 She was the first Pasifika woman to win this award, and the collection was described by the judges as "a book bursting with alofa, profound pantoums, profanity and FafSwaggering stances, garrulously funny, bleakly satirical, magnificent".

-In December 2023 Avia received the Prime Minister's Award for Poetry, a once-in-a-lifetime award with a $60,000 prize attached.
+In December 2023, Avia received the Prime Minister's Award for Poetry, a once-in-a-lifetime award with a $60,000 prize attached.

-In October 2024 at the Creative New Zealand Arts Pasifika Awards, Avia received the Senior Pacific Artist award, with a $25,000 prize attached.
+In October 2024, at the Creative New Zealand Arts Pasifika Awards, Avia received the Senior Pacific Artist award, with a $25,000 prize attached.

+In 2025, Avia was named the 2026 International Institute of Modern Letters Writer in Residence.
+She will be based at Te Herenga Waka University of Wellington.